+Domestic Abuse/Violence

-Domestic Abuse/Violence Lacey Green believes that all our pupils have the right to be safe at school and also in their own homes.
+Lacey Green Primary Academy believes that all our pupils have the right to be safe at school and also in their own homes.
 We are aware that all children can witness and be adversely affected by domestic abuse.

 As an Operation Encompass school, we are alert to the indicators of abuse, and we have a planned approach to supporting children in a proactive way.
+We do this by preventative/awareness raising work with parents, staff and pupils and intervention work to support children affected by domestic abuse.